 In this article Mark Preston has done a detailed study referred upon which I would safely conclude that EMDs might have a small advantage in terms of Anchor text imbibed in the domain itself which makes the domain name as Anchor text wherever the website is mentioned.

 Apart from these two possible advantages, “.melbourne” & “.Sydney” TLD extensions have no advantages whatsoever.

 So beware and don’t fall for the trap.
 If you are doing businesses in Australia or targeting Australians for your web traffic stick with “.com.au” or “.com”.

 Australian Bureau of Statistics

-We can understand as an SME it becomes difficult to listen to all the advice especially when big agencies which have vested interest advice their clients in the wrong manner.
-We at FI Digital take our advice very seriously and put a lot of efforts in research and experiment which are nothing but the foundation of a successful SEO strategy.
+We can understand as an SME it becomes difficult to listen to all the advice especially when big agencies that have vested interest advise their clients in the wrong manner.
+We at FI Digital take our advice very seriously and put a lot of effort in research and experiment which are nothing but the foundation of a successful SEO strategy.

 Contact us to set your company on a new and exciting Digital Journey.

-We do heaps of stuff which includes Social Media Marketing, CRM, SEM/PPC and Email Marketing.
+We do heaps of stuff which include Social Media Marketing, CRM, SEM/PPC and Email Marketing.